-This pamphlet will help you to understand what will happen before your surgery and how your doctors and nurses are taking steps to make sure that everything goes as planned.
+This pamphlet will help you to understand what will happen before your surgery and how your doctors and nurses are taking steps to make sure everything goes as planned.

-Days to a couple hours before your surgery...
+Days to a Couple of Hours Before Your Surgery...

-Review all the information on the Consent Form before you sign it.
+Review all of the Information on the Consent Form before you sign it.

-You, or your surrogate, must sign

-a consent form before any surgery can take place.
+You, or a legal guardian, must sign a consent form before any surgery can take place.
 It should be written in words that you can understand.
 If you are not sure about anything, ask.